AscendingPassage.com HOME PAGE.

 desert.

-towards the fields the pomp of the dead city--an avenue bordered by
+towards the fields of the dead city.
+It is an avenue bordered by

-monstrous rams, larger than buffaloes, all crouched on their pedestals
+monstrous rams, larger than buffalos, all crouched on their pedestals

-gave on to the Nile.
-It was there that the God Amen, carried and
+in two parallel rows.
+The avenue continues to the temple at Luxor.
+It was there that the God Amun, carried and

-followed by long trains of priests, came every year to take his golden
+followed by long trains of priests, came every year in a solemn procession.

-We can see, beyond, the old sacred Nile between the clusters of palm-
+We can see, this evening, the old sacred Nile between the clusters of palm

-trees on its banks; meandering there like a rosy pathway, which
+trees on its banks.
+It meanders there like a rosy pathway, which

 astonishingly pale, and gleams occasionally with a bluish light.
 And